duembeg/gsat/README.md

-gcs
+gsat
 ====

-gcs is a cross-platform GCODE debug/step and alignment tool for Grbl like GCODE interpreter. with features similar to software debugger.
+gsat is a cross-platform GCODE debug/step and alignment tool for Grbl like GCODE interpreter. with features similar to software debugger.
 For example usage of breakpoints, change program counter (position), stop and inspection/modification of machine variables, step, run.

-use case: The GCODE file is a drill program for a PCB, gcs will make it possible to set-up a break point right before the tool plunge.
+use case: The GCODE file is a drill program for a PCB, gsat will make it possible to set-up a break point right before the tool plunge.
 At this point with the jogging controls it is possible to lower the tool right before penetrating the surface to verify alignment is adequate.
 Once this is verify and or adjusted, the program can continue.

 Development Environment
 ---------------------
-### gcs's dependencies are:
+### gsat's dependencies are:
 * [python 2.7] (http://www.python.org)
 * [pySerial 2.5](http://pyserial.sourceforge.net/)
 * [wxPython 2.8](http://www.wxpython.org/)